Prevent dog behavior problems, and correct behavior issues by learning how to train your Bichon Frise when still a puppy.

 - Dog Chewing – Toys are for chewing.
 Not your socks or underwear.
 You need to make sure that your puppy knows the difference, so that this does not become an ongoing issue.

 - Separation Anxiety – Bichon Frises frequently are anxious when you are gone.
 Especially if you are gone for a long time.
 Your Bichon can become lonely and worried that you won’t return, if she is left alone for long periods of time.

 - Coprophagia – This is a nasty habit that some dogs develop.
 Not only is eating poop disgusting, it can also make your dog sick.
 Solid Gold SEP (Stop Eating Poop) is a dog supplement that makes the poop taste bitter.
 If your dog is eating his own poop, it could be your best bet.
 It must be fed to the dog whose poop is being eaten.

-- Stop Puppy Biting – Puppy nipping at your heels can turn to biting.
+- Stop Puppy Biting – A puppy nipping at your heels can easily turn to biting.
 Make sure that this does not become a habit with your dog…

 - Aggressive Dog Behavior – Are people and other animals afraid of your dog?
 If your cute little Bichon has become aggressive, you have a real problem.
 You need to nip this one in the bud!

 - Submissive Urination – Does your dog pee when she meets a new person or animal?
 You may have a dog that is too passive and needs some help.

 Watch the following video of Doggy Dan.
 You don’t have to struggle with your dog or puppy’s behavior problems any more!
 When you try Doggy Dan’s gentle methods, you’ll wonder why you waited so long!